Last Updated: 7/15/2023 | July 15th, 2023

 - LUXURY: Niepce Paris Hotel – This small boutique hotel is charming.
 It’s a new hotel, so everything is still shiny.
 Some rooms have outside patios with jacuzzi tubs, but even the junior rooms are modern and luxurious.
 The restaurant serves unique Japanese/French fusion cuisine.

 This chic, bustling neighborhood is centered around Paris’s former central marketplace, Les Halles (pronounced lay-AL), which was torn down in 1971.
 The market was “the stomach of Paris” for centuries.
-Now there’s an underground shopping mall, and the surrounding streets are filled with designer stores, cafés, and artisanal food shops.
-Staying here puts you in the center of all the action (over 150,000 people visit the mall every day!).
+Now, there’s an underground shopping mall, and the surrounding streets are filled with designer stores, cafés, and artisanal food shops.
+Staying here puts you in the center of all the action as you are super close to the Louvre, Paris’ Chinatown, the Champ Elysse, and so much more!
+You are in the heart of it if you stay here!

 Best places to stay in Les Halles